 The law defines as urgent job one that is executed and made available to the requesting party at a rate higher than two standard pages per business day.
-It is easy to compute that this implies a limit of ten standard pages per week, if there is no holiday.
+It is easy to infer that this established a threshold of ten standard pages per week, if there is no holiday.
 The surcharge is 50% over the normal rate, and is not shown numerically on the Jucesp deliberation, having been calculated to build the table above.

 This is the only legal parameter on urgency.
 According to my interpretation, it sets the limit beyond which the urgency surcharge applies.
-Therefore, if a client orders a 7 standard pages translation to be delivered within a week, no urgency surcharge may apply.
+Therefore, if a client orders a sworn translation of up to 10 laudas to be delivered within a week, no urgency surcharge shall apply.

 On the other hand, I understand that urgency relies exclusively on the client setting a deadline.
-If the client doesn't stipulate a deadline and, due to my own availability, I deliver, say, ten standard pages translated on the next day, there won't be any reason for an urgency surcharge.
+If the client fails to stipulate a deadline and - due to my own availability - I deliver, say, ten standard pages translated on the next day, there won't be any reason for an urgency surcharge.